stonepros/stone/doc/stonefs/client-auth.rst

 they are allowed to modify data on an associated file system (see `Path restriction` above).
 Client's communication can be restricted to MDS daemons associated with particular file system(s) by adding MDS caps for that particular file system.
-Consider the following example where the Ceph cluster has 2 FSs::
+Consider the following example where the Stone cluster has 2 FSs::

     $ ceph fs ls